Suletta-Majo/uhelp/INFOandTODO.md

 ### TODO idea list

+Make the prompt screens that appear in various places a little easier to see

 A function that suggests a list close to what you have entered? hmm
 ```sh
 uhelp -list a